-Wondering what’s on at the Esplanade this July?
-The Esplanade Concert Hall will play host to a special one-night-only performance that brings together two of Germany’s celebrated vocalists – countertenor Andreas Scholl and soprano Sarah Traubel – with Singapore’s own Red Dot Baroque.
+Wondering what’s on at the Esplanade?
+On 20th July the Esplanade Concert Hall will play host to a special one-night-only performance that brings together two of Germany’s celebrated vocalists – countertenor Andreas Scholl and soprano Sarah Traubel – with Singapore’s own Red Dot Baroque.
 At the heart of the programme is Pergolesi’s Stabat Mater, one of the most enduring works from the Baroque repertoire.
 There’s also a a pre-concert vocal class for anyone wanting to improve their vocal technique!

 Andreas Scholl on performing in Singapore, Baroque music’s emotional pull, and returning to Stabat Mater

-As part of what’s on at Esplanade Concert Hall this July, this concert coincides with 60 years of diplomatic relations between Singapore and Germany.
-How do you feel about being part of it?
+As well as being an exciting highight of what’s on at the Esplanade Concert Hall this July, this concert coincides with 60 years of diplomatic relations between Singapore and Germany.
+How do you feel about being a part of it?

 Culture and the arts are foundational to a healthy society.
 They challenge our assumptions, invite introspection, and connect us to something greater than ourselves.
 A concert is more than a performance – it’s a ritual.
 It brings artists and audiences together in a shared moment to experience and celebrate the creativity and genius of a composer.